BeMS 1986 02 01

 Ocr'd Text:

-TONIGHT'S ARTISTS ISRAEL PIANO TRIO In 1972, three joined forces to distinguished Israeli musicians form the TRIO.
-ISRAEL PIANO The artists, each a regular orchestral soloist and member of the faculty of Music at the Academy of Tel-Aviv University, combined. technical mastery and depth of interpretation with perfect balance and colour, to create an intense experience. in chamber music listening.
-Since its inception, the Trio has been acclaimed by audiences and critics alike all over the world. tonal ALEXANDER VOLKOV was already established as a solo pianist in the USSR before coming to Israel in 1971.
+TONIGHT'S ARTISTS ISRAEL PIANO TRIO In 1972, three joined forces to ISRAEL PIANO distinguished Israeli musicians form the TRIO.
+The artists, each a regular orchestral soloist and member of the faculty of Music at the Academy of Tel-Aviv University, combined technical mastery and depth of interpretation with perfect tonal balance and colour, to create an intense experience in chamber music listening.
+Since its inception, the Trio has been acclaimed by audiences and critics alike all over the world.
+ALEXANDER VOLKOV was already established as а solo pianist in the USSR before coming to Israel in 1971.
 Born in the Ukraine, he studied at the Academy of Music in Kharkov and the Tchaikovsky Conservatory.
 He regularly appears as soloist with the major orchestras of the Soviet Union and Israel.
 MENAHEM BREUER who was born in Austria and arrived. in Israel as a child, graduated from the Israel Academy of Music.
-He has performed under the batons of such international conductors as Krips, Mehta, Bernstein and Tennstedt and his numerous television. performances include. premières of contemporary compositions by Israeli composers as well as works by Berg, Penderecki and Bernstein.
+He has performed under the batons of such international conductors as Krips, Mehta, Bernstein and Tennstedt and his numerous television performances include premières of contemporary compositions by Israeli composers as well as works by Berg, Penderecki and Bernstein.
 MARCEL BERGMAN was born in the USSR and graduated from the Leningrad Conservatoire as a major prize- winner.
-Immediately upon his arrival in he was appointed Principal 'Cello of the Philharmonic Orchestra and Israel Israel after appeared soon as soloist in the Shostakovich Concerto baton of Zubin Mehta. under the
+Immediately upon his arrival in Israel he was appointed Principal 'Cello of the Israel.
+Philharmonic Orchestra and appeared soon after as soloist in the Shostakovich Concerto under the baton of Zubin Mehta.

 7 The Belfast British Music Society, BeMS 1986 02 01, Page 7